siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 216 Weak Interaction Operator for a Static Mass Closure.md

 A,\ B,\ C,\ D.
 $$

-This is the full leading interaction class under the stated assumptions.
+This is the full leading weak-field interaction class under the stated assumptions.

 ## 216.3 Transverse Bending Depends on Two Coefficients Only